-PHED 288 Cooperative Work Experience 1 - 15 credits
+PHED 288 Cooperative Work Experience 1-15 credits

 Provides work-based learning experience in a specific program of study.
 Individualized student outcomes are developed, focusing on behaviors that contribute to workplace success.
 Prerequisites: Instructor or Cooperative Education Coordinator permission Concurrent requirements: COLL 289 or BUS 294 must be taken prior to or concurrent with this course.

-PHED 295 Personal Training Instruction 5 credits, ELEC Quarter(s): Sp
+PHED 295 Personal Training Instruction 3 credits | ELEC

 Provides content and skills necessary to become effective personal trainers and to prepare for the ACE Personal Trainer Certification Exam.
-Presents the ACE Integrated Fitness Training® Model as a comprehensive system for designing individualized programs based on each client¿s unique health, fitness, and goals.
-Information covered will help students learn to facilitate rapport, adherence, selfefficacy, and behavior change in clients, as well as design programs to improve clients¿ posture, movement, flexibility, balance, core function, cardiorespiratory fitness, muscular endurance and strength, and sports performance.
-Lab hours are required for this course.
+This course presents the ACE Integrated Fitness Training® Model as a comprehensive system for designing individualized programs based on each client's unique health, fitness, and goals.
+Information covered will help students learn to facilitate rapport, adherence, self-efficacy, and behavior change in clients, as well as design programs to improve clients' posture, movement, flexibility, balance, core function, cardiorespiratory fitness, muscular endurance and strength, and sports performance.
+This course is built on a curriculum developed by a nationally recognized certification program.

-PHED 296 Group Exercise Instruction 3 credits , ELEC Quarter(s): Sp
+PHED 296 Group Exercise Instruction 3 credits | ELEC

 Provides the knowledge and understanding necessary to prepare for the ACE Group Fitness Instructor Certification Exam and become effective group fitness instructors.
 Information covered includes: basic human anatomy and exercise physiology, steps in designing a successful group exercise class, understanding the fitness needs of special populations, and examining the business side of group fitness instruction.
+Prerequisites: None

-PHED 299 Independent Study 1 - 10 credits
+PHED 299 Independent Study 1-10 credits